 temperature" has risen by almost 1 degree C in that same time.
 It

-is believed that these parameters were relatively constant over
+is believed that these parameters were relatively constant over many

-millennia in the past, resulting in the "Hockey Stick" appraisal that
+millennia in the past, resulting in the "Hockey Stick" appraisal that everything

-has suddenly been subjected to a major disruption that is in some way
+has suddenly been subjected to a major disruption that is in some way highly

 correlated with atmospheric carbon dioxide.
-The "Hockey Stick"
+The "Hockey Stick" dramatization

 depends on the assertion that all has been quiet for several millennia